ue4plugins/AndroidCamera/README.md

 # AndroidCamera
-Plugin to provide access to live preview from Android camera in mediaplayer
+Plugin to provide access to live preview from Android camera in mediaplayer.

+Coming soon.